cyrildewit/eloquent-viewable/README.md

     ->record();
 ```

-Instead of passing the number of minutes as an integer, you could also pass a `DateTime` instance.
+Instead of passing the number of minutes as an integer, you can also pass a `DateTime` instance.

 ```php
 $expiresAt = now()->addHours(3);